 Zettelmarkup is a rich markup language, but it focuses on relatively short zettel content.
 It allows embedding other content, simple tables, quotations, description lists, and images.
 It provides a broad range of inline formatting, including emphasized, strong,

 deleted and text.
-Footnotes1 are supported, links to other zettel and to external material, as well as citation keys.
+Footnotes2 are supported, links to other zettel and to external material, as well as citation keys.
+Zettelmarkup allows to include content from other zettel and to embed the result of a search query.

 Zettelmarkup might be seen as a proprietary markup language.
 But if you want to use Markdown/CommonMark and you need support for footnotes or tables, you'll end up with proprietary extensions.
 However, the Zettelstore supports CommonMark as a zettel syntax, so you can mix both Zettelmarkup zettel and CommonMark zettel in one store to get the best of both worlds.

 - General principles